 Since length of appointment varies for Researchers, ongoing institutional responsibility must be ensured.
 Departments will be responsible for observance of University policies, such as the Patent Policy.
 Departments will also assume final responsibility for meeting the conditions of research awards, financial and technical reports, animal welfare and protection of human subjects, etc.

-The following questions should be addressed in a memo from the Chair recommending Principal Investigator status:
+The following questions should be addressed in a memo from the Chair recommending Principal Investigator status and/or honorific titles:

 1. Does the individual have sufficient stature to compete for external funding with some chance of success?